jehrnsperger/dog-breed-classifier/README.md

 6. [Licensing, Authors, and Acknowledgements](#licensing)

 ## Introduction <a name="introduction"></a>
-This Repository provides a web app that detects a dog breed from an uploaded image.
+This Repository provides a web app that detects a dog breed from an uploaded image using a Convolutional Neural Network (CNN).
 If a human is detected instead of a dog, the most resembling dog breed is given.
 If neither a dog nor a human is detected, an error message is displayed.

+The CNN was trained using Transfer Learning with Bottleneck Features.
+The Notebook dog_app.ipynb serves as provides the training of the CNN (amongst others).
+The file utils.py and the Flask-App in app.py are built on insights/models from the notebook.

 ## Prerequisites<a name="prerequisites"></a>